Note: The links in this post are affiliate links.

 I then used the popping sound of the radio to trace the wire to the approximate location where I had planned to install the new outbuilding.

-Now, all that was left was to dig straight down until I reached the buried cable.
+Now, all that was left was to do was dig straight down until I reached the buried cable.

-I found the cable at a depth of just a little over two feet, which makes sense because underground power lines in my neck of the woods must be buried at least 24 inches below the surface.
+I found the cable at a depth of just a little over two feet, which makes sense because underground power lines in my neck of the woods must be buried at least 24 inches below the surface in order to be up to code.

 Bottom line: Using just my push mower and an old AM radio I was able to quickly locate a cable that was buried two feet underground.